Introduction#

 On January 2024, the /project was extended by another 1 PB.

-On Sep 2024, new AMD Genoa nodes have been added (30 nodes).
+On Sep 2024, new AMD Genoa nodes have been added (30 nodes with a total of 5760 cores).

 The current computing hardware available for general use is as follow: